 4. Keep practicing until you get it.
 You can do it!

 Here are some videos in English to teach you how to do the beshkan snap (one is for righties and the other is for lefties)…

 The beshkan snap is also done in other parts of the Middle East, including Saudi Arabia.

 The beshkan snap is fun for kids to learn too.

 This article was posted on Thursday, March 24th, 2016 at 6:30 pm and is filed under Countries & Cultures, Iran, Saudi Arabia, The Persian Snap (Beskan), YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.